FraserThompson/dunedinsound.com/src/content/blog/2017-10-28-lsd-fundraiser-bomb-scare-retrospective/index.md

 title: 'The L$D Fundraiser Bomb Scare: A retrospective'
 date: 2017-10-27T21:30:00.000Z
 tags:
-    - music
-    - opinion
+  - Article
-    - lzd_fundraiser
+  - 'L$D Fundraiser'
 author: 'Fraser Thompson'
-media:
-    'L$D Fundraiser': {machine_name: lzd_fundraiser}
 description: 'In June this year an internationally recognized local sound artist grew tired of asking money for his works and decided to give them away for free.
 What happened next will shock you.'
 cover: ./cover.jpg
 ---

 In June this year an internationally recognized local sound artist grew tired of asking money for his works and decided to give them away for free.

 He was inspired by local photographer and musician Lance Strickland who, the month before, had posted his photos around Dunedin for the public to take.
 This sound artist planned to do something similar with his latest work.

 The work was a music piece and a poem.
 It tried to encompass the feelings of the disenfranchised, people who are homeless, people who feel ignored and abandoned by the system.
 People who have “nothing left to lose”.

 He typed each poem individually onto pages of an expired passport.
 The poems were then attached to cassettes which contained the [music component](https://lsdfunraiser.bandcamp.com/album/streetnoise): a harsh and abrasive soundscape, layers of distorted guitar with repetitive phrases desperately trying to fight through the noise.

 The artist chose to attach his work to thirteen abandoned buildings around the centre city.
 To someone without a home a building which is unoccupied must feel like an insult.

 Ten lucky members of the public found the intriguing packages and took them home.
 One of the works on Stuart Street was reported to the police as being suspicious, so the responding officer simply removed it and closed the case.